-Below is an article Charles Hickenbottom wrote about his somewhat recent stay at Sun Mountain Lodge and the surrounding area.
+Below is an article Charles Hickenbottom wrote about his stay at Sun Mountain Lodge and the surrounding area.
 Charles is able to link his thoughts of cross country ski trails around Sun Mountain and the Methow Valley during a season without snow.
 Although this is a bit out of our range at WenOut we still feel this is an appropriate article to post for its historical nature and close proximity to our stomping grounds.
 This post was originally published on 12/30/19.

 By Charles Hickenbottom